microsoft/azure-software-radio/gr-azure-software-radio/README.md

 pybind11 (pip)
 ```

+**NOTE:** If using the Azure CLI, you will need a recent version, (2.17.1 or newer) .This module is not compatible with
-**NOTE:** This module is not compatible with the Azure CLI availabile in the default apt repository on Ubuntu 20.
-If this older version of the Azure CLI is present on your system, the installation of this OOT module may fail or the module may crash at runtime.
-Please install the Azure CLI according to the recommendations found in [AZ CLI Installation in Linux](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)
+the Azure CLI availabile in the default apt repository on Ubuntu 20.
+If this older version of the Azure CLI is present
+on your system, the installation of this OOT module may fail or the module may crash at runtime.
+Please install the
+Azure CLI according to the recommendations found in [AZ CLI Installation in Linux](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)

 ### Resolutions to Common Problems During Installation and Tests
 For a list common problems and resolutions, please check our [FAQ](./docs/FAQ.md) to see if your issue has been addressed.

 ### Installing Azure software radio OOT

+If you see error messages after running any of the following steps, stop and check our [FAQ](./docs/FAQ.md) for how to
+resolve the problem.

 ```
 git clone https://github.com/microsoft/azure-software-radio.git